belindamo/bridge-hand-eval/section_notes/03-experiment-ideas.md

 Might we run an experiment to devise a procedure with less steps that mimicks this procedure?&#x20;

 You could enumerate over all subsets of steps and do feature selection.
-We'd just need random steps of 13 cards and value according to this rul
+We'd just need random steps of 13 cards and value according to this rule

 # Experiment Ideas